anirudh6415/anirudh6415.github.io/_posts/2023-05-07-First-blog.md

 ---
 ### CAD-PE Segmentation: Unveiling Insights

 Welcome to our blog, where we delve into the fascinating world of segmentation.
-The segmentation is performed on CAD-PE dataset.
+The segmentation is performed on __CAD-PE dataset__.
-In the realm of "computer-aided design(CAD)", the precision and efficent segementation plays a pivotal role.<br>
+In the realm of `"computer-aided design(CAD)"`, the precision and efficent segementation plays a pivotal role.<br>

 In this blog series, we will embark on an exciting journey to understand the challenges and intricacies of segmenting CAD-PE data.
 Whether you are a beginner or an experienced practitioner, we aim to provide valuable insights and practical guidance to enhance your understanding and proficiency in CAD-PE segmentation.
 Throught this blog, we will discuss various aspects of segementation,including data preprocessing, feature extraction, and model architectures.
 Moreover, we will dive into the evaluation metrics commonly used in assessing the performance of segmentation algorithms.